-The objective of Task 2 consists of the assessment of the stock of energy smart appliances defined in Task 1 within the EEA and CH and of the assessment of the stock of EV chargers in the EU28, EEA and CH area in 2014, 2020, and 2030.
+The objective of Task 2 consists of the assessment of the stock of energy smart appliances defined in Task 1 within the EEA-EFTA and Switzerland and of the assessment of the stock of EV chargers in the EEA-EFTA countries and Switzerland in 2014, 2020, and 2030.

-An analysis has been made of current trends regarding the general Internet of Things market and more specifically the market for smart home and energy smart appliances within the EEA and CH.
-Although market reports give a good picture of general tendencies regarding the current and future supply of energy smart appliances within the EEA and CH, it was not possible to derive 'smart' shares of individual appliances for the various categories.
+An analysis has been made of current trends regarding the general Internet of Things market and more specifically the market for smart home and energy smart appliances within the EEA-EFTA and CH.
+Although market reports give a good picture of general tendencies regarding the current and future supply of energy smart appliances within the EEA-EFTA and CH, it was not possible to derive 'smart' shares of individual appliances for the various categories.